Struggling with convincing your child to get—and stay—in a car seat? Learn how to handle a car seat tantrum effectively with these tips.

 I felt stuck.
 My three-year-old son refused to get into his car seat and go home from preschool.

 I felt so vulnerable, unable to do anything unless he was willing to comply.
-No longer could I strap him in regardless of his mood—his tantrum meant we were stuck in the school parking lot.
+No longer could I strap him in regardless of his mood—his outburst meant we were stuck in the school parking lot.

 I’m certain I wasn’t alone in my frustration, either.

 Your child might refuse to sit in the car seat, throwing tantrums for various reasons.
 She feels restrained and complains about the tight fit of the seat belts.
 She kicks and squirms as you try to loop her arms into the car-seat straps and buckle her in.
 Even if you finally get on the road, she still might know how to undo the buckles or move the chest clip down.

 The result?
 You end up pulling over to put her back in the car seat and readjust the belt correctly—not exactly a convenient trip home.
 But despite everything you’ve tried, from stickers to reasoning, nothing is working.

 Dealing with a child who hates the car seat isn’t one of those things you can ignore or walk away from—it’s a safety issue, after all.
 Unless your child cooperates, you can’t leave or reach your destination.

 You’re understandably frustrated, losing your temper trying to get her into the car seat she refuses to sit in.
 It doesn’t help that you need to get somewhere—home, school, an event—and get held up because she doesn’t want to get in, or finds a way to get herself out.

 So, what can you do when she refuses to sit in the car seat and throws a fit?
 Take a look at these simple but effective tips: